surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 `IMAGE MISSING HERE, ADD`

-<span class="image">Illustration 15: Effect of the deform parameter on
+*Illustration 15: Effect of the deform parameter on the stepseq waveform*
-the stepseq waveform</span>

 ## FX Section